virgesmith/pico-crypto-key/README.md

 ## Errors

-The device LED is normally off when the device is idle, and on when it's doing something.
 If there are low-level errors with any of the crypto algorithms then the device may enter an unrecoverable error state where the LED will flash.
 The error codes can be interpreted like so:

 Long flashes | Short flashes | Algorithm | mbedtls error code
 ------------:|--------------:|-----------|-------------------